sonofmole/iPhone_Manager/README.md

 # iPhone-Manager
 ---
-A python Discord bot to monitor and have some control over iPhone's connected to a Mac by USB.
+A Python Discord bot to monitor and have some control over iPhone's connected to a Mac by USB.
-To be used along side RDM and RDMMonitor.
+To be used along side RDM.

 ## Features
 ---
-The bot will generate a list of iPhones from your RDM manager SQlite database.
+iPhone-Manage will generate a list of iPhones from your RDM manager SQlite database(s).
-The list will contain the iPhone name, UUID and a generated ID for each iPhone.
-The bot will only accept commands from the Discord role you set and post in a channel you set.
+The list will contain the iPhone name, UUID and a generated ID for each iPhone. iPhone-Manage will only accept commands from the Discord role you set and only post in a channel you set.

-+ Manage your iphone's by taking screenshot's and have the bot upload them.
++ Manage your iphone's by taking screenshot's and have them upload to Discord.
 + Have RDM rebuild and restart Pogo on a iPhone
-+ Kill usbmuxd on the Mac, which should have all iPhone's rebuild.
++ Kill usbmuxd on the Mac (it will auto restart), which should have all iPhone's rebuild.
 + Reboot your iPhone
 + Take a screenshot of your Mac and upload to Discord